vaclav/voicemenu/languages/jetbrains.mps.samples.VoiceMenu/README.md

 [![MPS_VoiceMenu_Sample](../../extras/VM30.43.png)](https://www.jetbrains.com/mps/)
 [![MPS_VoiceMenu_Sample](../../extras/VM32.51.png)](https://www.jetbrains.com/mps/)

-Click on the button you would like to specify an Event to and press `Alt Enter` for Intentions/Quickfixes.
+Click on a button you would like to specify an Event to and press `Alt Enter` for Intentions/Quickfixes.
 Choose "Initiliaze Event".
 (It might be done manually without quickfix)

 [![MPS_VoiceMenu_Sample](../../extras/VM33.10.png)](https://www.jetbrains.com/mps/)
 [![MPS_VoiceMenu_Sample](../../extras/VM38.12.png)](https://www.jetbrains.com/mps/)

-Both the name and the trigger of the event was completed automatically.
+Both the name and the trigger of the event were completed automatically.
 Choose if the Event is an Action (if so choose which concrete action) or a Menu.

 [![MPS_VoiceMenu_Sample](../../extras/VM37.46.png)](https://www.jetbrains.com/mps/)